 Q. How would you best describe your style of artwork?

-Q. What tools do you use for your artwork?
+Q. What tools do you use for you artwork?

-Q. Personal view and market trend sometimes differ from each other.
-Do you use personal interpretation like the art that satisfy your senses or you like to do work according to the market trends?
+Q. Personal view and market trends sometimes differ from each other.
+DO you use personal interpretation like the art that satisfy your senses or you like to do work according to market trends?

-Q. What is your design process like; from where do you start your artwork?
+Q. What is your design process like; from where do you start your work?

 Q. What do you do when not working?